there’s a lot of great reasons to own your own home:

 - Tax breaks.
-You are allowed to deduct your property taxes, and the interest you pay on your mortgage.
-This brings down the amount of taxes owed each year.
+You may be able to deduct your property taxes, and the interest you pay on your mortgage.
+This could bring down the amount of taxes owed each year.
+Be sure to check with your accountant or tax advisor.

 - Equity.
 Each mortgage payment pays down your loan bit by bit.
 Money that goes toward rent just pays the landlord, and you’ll never see that money again.
 Don’t you think it’s better to put the money into something YOU own?